-The student must (a) be beyond the age of compulsory school attendance in the state in which the postsecondary school is located. and (b) pass an independently administered ability-to-benefit test that has been approved by the Department (see Section 5.11). [§668.32(e)(2)] See below for additional information about home-schooled students who are under the age of compulsory school attendance.

-The student must have-and may self-certify that he or she has completed a secondary school education in a home school setting that is treated as a home or private school under applicable state law.
+- ... - The student must (a) be beyond the age of compulsory school attendance in the state in which the postsecondary school is located. and (b) pass an independently administered ability-to-benefit test that has been approved by the Department (see Section 5.11). [§668.32(e)(2)] See below for additional information about homeschooled students who are under the age of compulsory school attendance. - The student must have-and may self-certify that he or she has completed a secondary school education in a home school setting that is treated as a home or private school under applicable state law.
 Federal regulations do not require a home-schooled student to pass an ability-to-benefit test approved by the Department in order to qualify for Title IV assistance.
-An underage home-schooled student is considered to be beyond the age of compulsory school attendance in the state in which the postsecondary school is located if that state does not consider the student to be truant once he or she has completed a home-school program, or if that state would not require Revise Section 5.10, page 14, column 2, paragraph 1, as follows:
+An underage home-schooled student is considered to be beyond the age of compulsory school attendance in the state in which the postsecondary school is located if that state does not consider the student to be truant once he or she has completed a home-school program, or if that state would not require the student to attend school or continue to be home-schooled. [§668.32(e)(4); DCL GEN-02-11]

+Revise Subsection 5.10, page 14, column 2, paragraph 1, as follows: